FOREX-Dollar rebounds from three-week low after Bernanke remarks

 month's high of 101.53.

-Bernanke went out of his way to stress that nothing is set in
+out of his way to stress that nothing was set in stone.

 The market initially read Bernanke's comments as dovish,